 If a spillover does occur on the oven bottom, allow the oven to cool first.
-You can clean the bottom with soap and water, a mild abrasive cleanser, soap-filled scouring pads or an oven cleaner following package directions.
+You can clean the bottom with soap and water, a mild abrasive cleanser, soap-filled steel wool pads or an oven cleaner following package directions.

-Broiler Compartment
+Broiler Drawer

-The broiler pan is held in place by the broiler side supports.
+The broiler pan is held in place by a wire broiler rack.

-To remove the broiler pan:
+To open the broiler: